Casey Tebo: Recent projects

-In 2020 Tebo directed a feature documentary on the troubling state of legal Cannabis and CBD industries in the United States entitled "Barely Legal".
+In 2020 Tebo directed a feature documentary on the troubling state of legal cannabis and CBD industries in the United States entitled Barely Legal.
 It was produced by Michael Thompson, the younger brother of Tebo's producing partner Todd Thompson.

-In 2020 via Instagram Tebo announced he had signed a contract to direct the Alien invasion thriller "Black Friday" starring Bruce Campbell, Michael Jai White, and Devon Sawa.
+In 2020 via Instagram Tebo announced he had signed a contract to direct the alien invasion thriller Black Friday starring Bruce Campbell, Michael Jai White, and Devon Sawa.
 Filming took place in Boston in the fall/winter of 2020.

+In the spring of 2024, Tebo was asked by his friend and Cross Creek Pictures owner, Tyler Thompson, to start developing smaller niche and genre titles (more aligned with Tebo's sensibilities) for the company.
+Via Twitter, Tebo said he was actively looking for the best genre projects, and hoped to bring exciting directors and actors to the table.